Complimentary Dental Implants Consultations

 - Learn what options are available to you

 - Get any questions answered directly by one of our Doctors of Medicine in Dentistry

 FREE Second Opinions!

 Imagine not getting told all your options or what is best for you individually?
 Well, we see it all the time from patients who come from other dentists to get a second opinion which is why we will offer free second opinions to anyone who wants one.
 Making a decision to get your dream smile should not be taken lightly and we want to make sure you know everything about your future investment.
 The better you understand your options, the better decision you can make so we strive to first educate you before we suggest a procedure.

 What are Dental Implants?

-Dental implants replace the root of a tooth with post that are inserted into your jaw bone to provide a strong, fixed foundation that allow dentists to mount replacement teeth onto the post.
+Brandon dental implants replace the root of a tooth with post that are inserted into your jaw bone to provide a strong, fixed foundation that allow dentists to mount replacement teeth onto the post.
 The posts, which are made out of titanium, are surgically anchored into the jawbone that recreates the feeling of having natural tooth as they will not slip or shift while inserted into the mouth.

 Complimentary Implant Consultations & Seminars!

 Slide to see the before and after dental implant surgery.